Connecting Kubernetes Cluster to E2E DBaaS

 Prerequisites

-1. Provision a DBaaS Instance: Begin by provisioning a DBaaS instance using MySQL, choosing the desired version that suits your project requirements.
+Provision a DBaaS Instance — Create a DBaaS instance using MySQL, selecting the version that suits your project requirements.
 This will serve as your managed database backend.

-3. Deploy a Kubernetes Cluster: Deploy a Kubernetes cluster within the VPC you've created.
-This cluster will be the foundation for orchestrating your application containers.
+Deploy a Kubernetes Cluster — Deploy a Kubernetes cluster inside the same VPC.
+This cluster will orchestrate your application containers.

 Step 2: Create a ConfigMap for Endpoint Configuration